blackducksoftware/ohloh_api/reference/contributor_fact.md

 A new ContributorFact is created for each Project contributor whenever a new Analysis is created for the Project.

-ContributorFacts only exist after Ohloh has downloaded and analyzed the project source code.
+ContributorFacts only exist after Open Hub has downloaded and analyzed the project source code.

 ### Properties